 How to Wash the Dishes

-If you don’t have a dishwasher you will need to know how to wash the dishes effectively so that you don’t end up with dirty and spotty dishes.
-Even if you do have a dishwasher you might handwash fine china or you might hand wash the dishes if you don’t use a lot of dishes.
+If you don’t have a dishwasher you will need to know how to wash the dishes effectively so you don’t end up with dirty and spotty dishes.
+Even if you do have a dishwasher, you might hand-wash fine china or you might hand-wash the dishes if you don’t use a lot of dishes.
 Dishwashing is more complicated than you might think, especially in tiny apartments or in homes with small sink and counter areas.
 Here are some suggestions that will help you learn how to wash the dishes quickly and efficiently so that you will end up with spotless dishes in no time:

 Pre-treat the dishes: This is especially important to get all the food debris off the dishes before you start to wash them.
 If you have a double sink pre-treating is easy.
 Just fill one side of the sink with hot water.
 Make the water as hot as you can stand, but always wear gloves.
-Add a few drops of a gentle, all natural detergent like Rockin Green.
+Add a tablespoon of a gentle, all-natural dish detergent like Rockin' Green Auto Dish.
 Put all the dishes in the hot and soapy water and let them soak.
 That will get rid of any extra debris.
-If you only have one sink you can mix up a pre-treating solution by putting hot water, a few tablespoons of vinegar, and a few drops of natural detergent in a spray bottle.
+If you only have one sink you can mix up a pre-treating solution by putting hot water, a few tablespoons of vinegar, and a tablespoon of natural detergent in a spray bottle.
 Spray the dishes and let them sit before washing to loosen all the leftover food debris.